 In order to get a complete view of your current financial period, you must filter the trial balance to display entries from all time to the present day.
 If the previous financial periods have been closed, you do not need to do anything further.

 However if previous periods are still open, you will need to adjust the values of the income statement codes.
 Alternatively you can view the balance sheet and income statement separately and combine the two reports outside of Brightpearl.

 The trial balance is imbalanced

 The trial balance must always balance.
-If it is imbalanced, it is usually due to an error occurring when a journal was posted, or an error occurring with your account configuration.
+If it is imbalanced, it is usually due to an error that occurred when a journal was posted, or an error with your account configuration.